-The NZAS Retirement Fund (formerly Rio Tinto New Zealand Retirement Fund) (the "Fund") is a restricted workplace employer related superannuation scheme registered under the Financial Markets Conduct Act 2013 ("FMC Act") covering employees of Pacific Aluminium (New Zealand) Limited and New Zealand Aluminium Smelters Limited ("Employers").
-Under the Trust Deed contributions are made by Fund members and by the companies.
+The NZAS Retirement Fund (the "Fund") is a restricted workplace employer related superannuation scheme registered under the Financial Markets Conduct Act 2013 ("FMC Act") covering employees of Pacific Aluminium (New Zealand) Limited and New Zealand Aluminium Smelters Limited ("Employers").
+Under the Trust Deed, contributions are made by Fund members and by the companies.